Whitmey/Project-3/README.md

    <br>

    ###Overview
    For this collaborative project, the brief was to produce a MEAN stack app, hosted on Heroku.
 We chose to build an app where users could track their fitness goals and finances.
-The idea was for the user to input meals, purchases etc and this data is consequently compiled and displayed back to them through various charts and graphs.
+The idea was for the user to input meals, purchases etc and this data is consequently compiled and displayed back to them through various charts and graphs